Edited by Ryan J. Dippre and Talinn Phillips

 Series Editors: Rich Rice, Texas Tech University, and J. Michael Rifenburg, University of North Georgia

-Acrobat Reader DownloadThis book is available in whole and in part in Adobe's Portable Document Format (PDF).
-It will also be available in a low-cost print edition from our publishing partner, the University Press of Colorado.
+This book is available in whole and in part in Adobe's Portable Document Format (PDF).
+It is also available in a low-cost print edition from our publishing partner, the University Press of Colorado.

 Copyright © 2024 Ryan J. Dippre and Talin Phillips and the authors of individual parts of this book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 394 pages, with notes, figures, and bibliographies.
-This book will also be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.
 For permission requests and other questions, such as creating a translation, please contact the copyright holder.